univention/univention-portal/poc/cerbos/docs/perf-results.md

    what Cerbos buys is CEL expressiveness (e.g. `startsWith`, arbitrary expressions) versus Guardian's fixed builtin-condition vocabulary, plus the policy-authoring model around it.
-6. **Points 1–5 describe Cerbos 0.46.0** — the version
+6. **Points 1 to 5 describe Cerbos 0.46.0, an older image (not
-   univention-guardian ships.
-On 0.53.0 (version-sensitivity section) the Cerbos job drops to 4.4 ms / ~850+ rps: latency-parity with the actor-only Guardian integration and ~2.5× faster than guardian-targets at the same per-tile question.
-The performance argument between the two engines largely dissolves on a current Cerbos; what remains is the integration-shape and expressiveness trade.
+   deployed).** Nubus ships 0.53.0, where (version-sensitivity section) the Cerbos job is 4.4 ms at ~1,300 req/s and ~7.5 ms CPU per request: latency-parity with the actor-only Guardian integration, and faster plus more CPU-efficient than guardian-targets at the same per-tile question.
+The performance argument between the two engines largely dissolves on the shipped Cerbos; what remains is the integration-shape and expressiveness trade.

 ## Environment